jckarter/clay/doc/language-reference.md

 Clay programs are organized into modules.
 Modules correspond one-to-one with Clay source files.
 Modules are named in Clay hierarchially using dotted names; these correspond to paths in the filesystem.
 The name `foo.bar` corresponds to (in search order) `foo/bar.clay` or `foo/bar/bar.clay` under one of the compiler's search paths.
 Hierarchical names are only used for source organization, and no semantic relationship is implied among modules with hierarchically related names.

 Modules form the basis of encapsulation and namespacing in Clay.
 Every module has an independent namespace comprising its imported modules and symbols, selected via [import declarations], and its own defined [symbols], created by [top-level definitions] in the module source code.
+Modules can control access to their namespace from other importing modules by marking symbols as public or private.

 ### Special modules

 A few modules have special significance:

 * The `__primitives__` module is synthesized by the compiler; it is always present and does not correspond to a source file.
 It contains fundamental types such as `Int`, `Pointer[T]`, and `Bool`; functions providing basic operations on those types; and compile-time introspection functions.
 The [primitives reference](primitives-reference.html) documentation describes its contents in detail.
 * The `prelude` module is loaded automatically and implicitly imported into every other module.
+This module is also the one searched for the special functions used to desugar [operators].
-* If the entry point module does not declare its name in a [module declaration], it is given the name `__main__`.
+* If the entry point module does not declare its name in a [module declaration], it is given the default name `__main__`.
+Regardless of its name, this module is searched for a `main` function, which if found will be used as the entry point for a standalone executable generated from the given module.

+## Compilation strategy

+XXX

 ## Source file organization